 One of the best ways to save money on your grocery bill is to utilize current grocery store ads.
 Start by comparing ads from different grocery stores in your area, making a list of sale items.
 Next, take an inventory of your pantry, refrigerator and freezer and make a list of what you already have on… Continue reading Weekly Menu Plan // What’s on Your List?

-Summer is winding down which means tomato season is here.
+Summer is winding down which means tomato season will soon be here.
 There is nothing quite like a fresh tomato ripe off the vine.
 There are literally hundreds of tomato varieties.
-The most common types of tomatoes in our area are Roma, Beefsteak, and Cherry or Grape tomatoes.
-Roma tomatoes are great to eat by themselves or in… Continue reading Cooking In Season // Tomatoes
+We are going to dive into some fun facts about tomatoes, then learn all about varieties of tomatoes and their best uses.
+In this post… Continue reading Interesting Facts About Tomatoes